mig1984/bashible/docs/output_to.md

 Runs a command and stores it's output to a file.
 It prevents deleting existing contents of the file on failure.

-Internally writes output to DEST.tmp and moves it over DEST on success, otherwise removes the DEST.tmp.
+Internally writes output to DEST.tmp using the "tee" command (you see the output printed as well).
+Then moves the temp file over DEST on success, otherwise removes it.

 ```bash
 @ Storing list of files